drive-deep/money-transfer-system/README.md

 - **main.go**: The entry point of the program.
 Contains the HTTP server and handlers for API endpoints.
 - **transfer.go**: Contains the logic for money transfer, including validation and balance updates.
-- **user.go**: Defines the user structure, holding the user's balance and their associated mutex.

 ### Error Handling
 The system handles various error cases: